masa-finance/docs/docs/masa-protocol/protocol-testnet-setup.md

 ### Rewards

-Participants in the testnet who have properly configured Twitter and web scrapers will be eligible for rewards.
+Participants in the testnet who have properly configured Twitter scrapers will be eligible for rewards.
 Details about the reward structure and distribution will be announced separately.

 :::note
 Stay tuned to official Masa communication channels for updates on reward distribution and eligibility criteria.